Northern lights' faint appearance in C.O. skies is 'just the beginning' - KTVZ

 “Would we have been able to see it with our naked eye?
 Probably not, because it’s so faint,” Todd said.
 “The only way you can pick it up is through a fancy camera.”

-Todd said the showing is "just the beginning," and that Oregon is due for a big Northern Lights display some time between 2023 and 2025.
+Todd said the showing is "just the beginning," and that Oregon is due for a big Northern Lights display some time between 2023 and 2025 when the sun is producing the most solar winds that create the green glow or northern lights.

-NewsChannel 21's Jordan Williams will have more later on Fox at 4.
+“That’s the one I’m crossing my fingers for," Todd said.
+"That one storm (could be) so strong that you could see as far down as Nevada, Nebraska or Texas.
+Those are the ones you want to watch for are really strong storms.”

+You can find an aurora forecast on the National Oceanic and Atmospheric Administration website.

 Comments

-Note: (Update: adding information and video)